These sweet and spicy homemade Korean Meatballs are packed with flavor, thanks to lean ground beef, garlic, ginger and one secret Korean ingredient!!

 - Choose the right lean-to-fat ratio - I recommend using a ground beef that is 80-85% lean for meatballs.

-- Don't overmix - You want to incorporate all of the ingredients, but don't overmix as that can cause firm, compact meatballs.
+- Don’t overmix – You want to incorporate all of the ingredients, but don’t overmix the meat mixture as that can cause firm, compact meatballs.

 - Don't overcook - Overcooking can cause more moisture to leave the meatballs.
 Be sure to remove the meatballs from the oven as soon as they reach 160F.